 The farm dam has also been known to reward a spot of fishing with some behemoths.

 Swimming / Canoeing

 The river has a lovely sandy beach to build castles or relax in the shade of the many trees.
 Bring your paddle-skis or canoes and life-jackets with.
 Swimming and canoeing are at own risk.
 Always employ the buddy system when swimming or canoeing in the river or the farm dam.

 All farm activities are at own risk.

-The garden is home to Cape Sugarbirds, Wagtails, African Hoop -hoos etc. A walk around the farm will delight you with flocks of Sacred Ibises, Guinea Fowl, Egyptian Geese, Blue Cranes, etc. Answer the Fish Eagles call and stroll down to the river to find the flock of rare Darter birds (Latin name Anhinga rufa), 3 species of Kingfishers, ducks, geese, etc.
+The garden is haven to Cape Sugarbirds, Wagtails, African Hoop -hoos.
+A walk around the farm will delight you with flocks of Sacred Ibises, Guinea Fowl, Egyptian Geese, Blue Cranes, etc. Answer the Fish Eagles call and stroll down to the river to find the flock of rare Darter birds (Anhinga rufa), 3 species of Kingfishers, ducks and geese.

 Giant King Fisher photo by John Heddon

 Darter bird photo by Norman Barrett